chelate/MatisseCytometry.jl/README.md

         |-some_masks if you wish to plot masks, this directory
         |   contains .tiff numbered masks which result from segmentation
 ```

+Check you are in the main directory by running

 Note: If "data" is called something different, you can use MatisseCytometry.set_data_directory(path) to set the name to something other than data.